osumitsuha/Ragnarok/README.md

 # Ragnarok - an osu! private server
 Ragnarok is both a bancho and /web/ server, written in python3.9!

-Ragnarok will provide more stablibilty:tm: and way faster performance than Ripple's bancho emulator (Second login took about 4-5ms).
+Ragnarok will provide more stablibilty:tm: and way faster performance than Ripple's bancho emulator (Second login takes about 4-5ms).

 ## Setup
 We will not help setting up the whole server (nginx, mysql and those stuff), but just the bancho.